Beat Saber x Billie Eilish: Go-To-Market

 We weren't competing with another gaming peripheral.
 We were competing with consumer skepticism, vague sci-fi associations, and a price point that demanded serious justification.
 Our job wasn't just to sell a product — it was to define a category, build belief, and earn a seat at the table next to the PlayStation and Xbox.

-That's the context in which I led the strategic development and execution of "Step Into Rift" — Oculus Rift's first fully integrated brand campaign — as Account Lead at space.camp, the dedicated agency division I helped build from the ground up inside Ayzenberg Group to service the Oculus account exclusively.
+In this context I led the strategic development and execution of "Step Into Rift" — Oculus Rift's first fully integrated brand campaign — as Account Lead at space.camp, the dedicated agency division I helped build from the ground up inside Ayzenberg Group to service the Oculus account exclusively.

 AUDIENCE STRATEGY: WHO WERE WE BUILDING FOR?